+2011 2010

-2011 €k 2010 €k
+€k €k

-KKR (vendor loan) 57,520 8,710 0
+KKR (vendor loan) 57,520 0

+KKR (options) 8,710 0

-KKR (options) Creditors with debit balances 8,710 8,060 4,646
+Creditors with debit balances 8,060 4,646

-Payments on account Accounts receivable from 2,862 747
+Payments on account 2,862 747

-billing service providers 0 1,104
+Accounts receivable frombilling service providers 0 1,104

 Hi-media (vendor loan) 0 12,195

 Other 6,135 6,046

 Other assets, net 83,287 24,738

 On May 19, 2011, VictorianFibre Holding GmbH, a holding company of Kohlberg Kravis Roberts & Co.
 L.P.
 (KKR), announced its intention to make a public offer to all shareholders of Versatel.
-United Internet AG had previously undertaken - as had the two other major shareholders Apax and Cyrte - to sell the Versatel shares it held (11,492,000 units) to this holding company at a price of €5.50 per share.
+United Internet AG had previously undertaken - as had the two other major shareholders Apax and Cyrte - to sell the Versatel shares it held (11,492,000 units) to this holding company at a price of \in 5.50 per share.
 The corresponding contracts were signed on May 19, 2011.
-The total purchase price of €63,206k consists of a cash component of €3,385k and an interest-free vendor loan of €59,821k, payment of which is deferred until the expiry of 17 months from completion of the transaction.
-The discounting effect at the time of sale amounted to €-3,241k.
-The disposal of the shares thus resulted in other operating income of €16,964k.
-Discounting in fiscal year 2011 totaled €940k.
+The total purchase price of \in 63,206k consists of a cash component of \in 3,385k and an interest-free vendor loan of \in 59,821k, payment of which is deferred until the expiry of 17 months from completion of the transaction.
+The discounting effect at the time of sale amounted to \in -3,241k.
+The disposal of the shares thus resulted in other operating income of \in 16,964k.
+Discounting in fiscal year 2011 totaled \in 940k.
 This effect is disclosed in financial income.

 As part of this transaction, United Internet received a call option to purchase 25.1% of shares in the holding company founded by KKR for the Versatel acquisition at the same conditions as for the sale of Versatel shares to this holding company on expiry of 17 months from completion of the transaction.
 In addition, United Internet received a second call option for 100% of shares in the purchasing company founded by KKR for the acquisition.
-This option runs for a period of 17 months from completion of the transaction and can be exercised during specific exercise windows.
-As the above mentioned options were granted on the basis of a disjunction, only the higher fair value of the 25.1% option at the time of sale was recognized amounting to \leqslant 6,030k.
+This option runs for a period of 17 months from completion of the transaction of the transaction and can be exercised during specific exercise windows.
+As the above mentioned options were granted on the basis of a disjunction, only the higher fair value of the 25.1% option at the time of sale was recognized amounting to \in 6,030k.
 This amount is contained in the disposal gain explained in Note 8.
-The increase in the positive fair value of the received call option from \leqslant 2,680k to \leqslant 8,710k resulted in the corresponding recognition of financial income from the subsequent valuation of the option.
+The increase in the positive fair value of the received call option from \in 2,680k to \in 8,710k resulted in the corresponding recognition of financial income from the subsequent valuation of the option.
 Reference is made to Note 13.